-- all required third party contractual, regulatory and governmental approvals will be obtained for the exploration and development of the Company's properties; - there being no significant disruptions affecting operations, whether relating to labor, supply, power, damage to equipment or other matter; - permitting, exploration and development activities proceeding on a basis consistent with the Company's current expectations: - expected trends and specific assumptions regarding commodity prices and currency exchange rates; - prices for and availability of fuel, electricity, equipment and other key supplies remaining consistent with current levels; and - the accuracy of the Company's current mineral resource estimates.
+- the proposed acquisition of Balkan Metals Corp. will be completed as planned; - all required third party contractual, regulatory and governmental approvals will be obtained for the exploration and development of the Company's properties; - there being no significant disruptions affecting operations, whether relating to labor, supply, power, damage to equipment or other matter; - permitting, exploration and development activities proceeding on a basis consistent with the Company's current expectations; - expected trends and specific assumptions regarding commodity prices and currency exchange rates; - prices for and availability of fuel, electricity, equipment and other key supplies remaining consistent with current levels; and - the accuracy of the Company's current mineral resource estimates.